Skip to main content

 Additional Coverage for Comprehensive Wildfire Protection

-If you live and own a home in a part of the state where a standard homeowners policy won’t offer full claims against fires, you need and can easily obtain additional coverage in the form of wildfire insurance.
+If you live and own a home in a part of the state where a standard homeowners policy won’t offer full coverage against fires, you can easily obtain additional coverage in the form of wildfire insurance.
 An independent homeowners insurance agent who has contractual relationships with numerous insurers can find you an affordable policy that will fully protect your finances against the growing threat in the northern part of the state and elsewhere.

 In addition to securing such an add-on policy, there are other actions you can take to reduce the risk of losing your home to wildfire.